GeekTG/Friendly-Telegram/README.md

 # And again for actual execution
 python -m friendly-telegram
 ```
-Make sure to enable the wakelock from Termux notification
+Make sure to enable the wakelock from Termux notification, especially on MIUI

 ### Windows